DataDog/documentation/content/ja/error_tracking/dynamic_sampling.md

 ---
-title: Error Tracking Dynamic Sampling
-kind: ドキュメント
-is_beta: false
-private: true
 description: Learn about how Dynamic Sampling in Error Tracking can make sure that your volume isn't consumed all at once.
 further_reading:
 - link: /logs/error_tracking/manage_data_collection
   tag: ドキュメント